genghisjahn/textlength/README.md

 textlength
 ==========

-Adds the string representation of a string to the string, taking into account the added numeric string representation.
+Adds the string representation of the length of a string to the string, taking into account the added numeric string representation.

+Input:
+`Here's an example right here.`

+Output:
+`Here's an example right here.
+Text is sixty-seven characters long.`

 Take a look at the hover text for this xkcd comic: http://www.xkcd.com/688/